Loading...

 Portion Control

-Reduce the portion size of the dal paratha and tea.
-Smaller portions can help minimize the glucose spike.
+Reduce the portion size of the dal paratha to minimize the carbohydrate intake, which can help in reducing the glucose spike.

 Incorporate Healthy Fats